Genesys Cloud Service Level Agreement

 |4 - Low impact||

 Genesys Genesys Cloud Service is available and operational.
 Trivial impact to customer's business operations or customer requires information or assistance on the Genesys Cloud Service capabilities or configuration.

 Uptime.
 “Uptime” is defined as the percentage of time during a month (not including Uptime Exclusions) in which all Genesys Cloud functionality necessary to perform real-time interactions between Customer and its customers/clients (e.g. inbound voice, outbound voice, IVR routing) are accessible.
 Uptime percentage is calculated as follows: Uptime = (A-B+C)/A; where A = total time in the month, B = time during the month in which critical business functions are not accessible, and C = time of Uptime Exclusions during the month.

 Credits.
 If the Genesys Cloud Service Uptime falls below the thresholds in the table below in any one-month billing cycle, Customer will be entitled to the credits defined below.
-The applicable credit is a percentage of Customer’s monthly minimum committed User payment (or if paid annually, the annual minimum committed User payment pro-rated for a one-month period).
+The applicable credit is a percentage of Customer’s monthly committed Subscription Fees as defined in the Service Order and is applicable only to Annual Prepay or Annual Month to Month contracts.
+The percentage applies to either the monthly committed Subscription fees, or if paid annually the annual minimum committed Subscription Fees, pro-rated for a one-month period.

 |Uptime %||Credit %|